Purposeful Policies - Purposeful Enterprise

 Purposeful Governance in Public Services, Institutions, and Government.

-Purposeful Governance embeds values and purpose into the DNA of an operation and is able to create a 600% increase in levels of motivation and employee engagement.
-It exposes the root causes of problems and eliminates them - boosting efficiency, effectiveness, productivity and innovation, and superpowers meaningful sustainable growth.
+Purposeful Governance embeds values and purpose into the DNA of an operation and to step change levels of motivation and employee engagement.
+It exposes the root causes of problems and eliminates them - boosting efficiency, effectiveness, productivity, wellbeing, and innovation, and superpowers meaningful sustainable growth.
 This policy will create a platform of world-class public services supporting individuals, communities and organisations, and provide cost effective world-class outcomes at less than half the cost.
-Purposeful Governance will be applied across the civil service and to all essential services under state control, including the NHS, education, defence, the home office and public transportation (including the railways).
+Purposeful Governance builds trust between leaders and the workforce and will be applied across the civil service and to all essential services under state control, including the NHS, education, social services, international trade, defence, security, the home office, and public transportation (including the railways).

 Purposeful Governance applied to business critical services.

-Essential services not under state control will be incentivised/regulated to apply Purposeful Governance and embed values and purpose into the DNA of their operation - to create step change increases in levels of employee engagement and embed world-class management practices.
-This includes essential services such as water, energy supply, electricity generation, and roads, and outsourced services including adult social care and children's services, to disincentivise extractive practices and profiteering from failure.
-Enterprises applying Purposeful Governance would be incentivised to do so by incentives partly paid for government savings and by those not applying Purposeful Governance and producing significant negative externalities.
+Essential services and critical national infrastruture not under state control will be incentivised/regulated to apply Purposeful Governance and embed values and purpose into the DNA of their operations and long-term investment - to create step change increases in levels of employee engagement and embed world-class management practices.
+This includes essential services such as water, energy supply, electricity generation, housing, intrastructure, and roads, and outsourced services including adult social care and children's services, to disincentivise extractive practices and profiteering from failure.
+Enterprises applying Purposeful Governance would be incentivised to do so by incentives funding through government savings (e.g. reduced cost of failure/negative externalities) and partly by those not applying Purposeful Governance and producing significant negative externalities.

 Purposeful Governance applied to enterprise.

-Enterprise will be incentivised to apply Purposeful Governance and embed values/purpose into the DNA of their operation to create transformational increases in levels of employee engagement and to drive step-change improvements in productivity, innovation and growth.
-Enterprises applying Purposeful Governance will be incentivised to do so by incentives partly paid for by those who do no not and who are producing significant negative externalities which government currently has to increase taxes to fix (e.g. waste, pollution, ill-health, stress related illnesses).
-When enterprises are purposeful they help to stop problems from occurring, rather creating more problems and/or profiteer from processing problems.
-Purposeful Enterprises collectively solve wasteful problems at source and are incentivised to do so.
+Enterprises will be incentivised to apply Purposeful Governance and embed values/purpose into the DNA of their operation to step change evels of employee engagement and to drive step-change improvements in productivity, innovation and growth.
+Enterprises applying Purposeful Governance will be incentivised to do so, partly paid for by those not applying Purposeful Governance and also producing significant negative externalities which government currently have to increase taxes to fix (e.g. waste, pollution, ill-health, stress related illnesses).
+When enterprises are purposeful they help to stop problems from occurring, rather creating more problems or profiteering from processing them.
+Purposeful Enterprises collectively solve wasteful problems at source, are incentivised to do so, and in a Purposeful World the concept of 'polluter pays' is expanded further to mimimise more negative externalities (e.g. ill-health/stress related to management practices).

 Water back into public hands.

 Water companies have profiteered from dumping raw sewage into our rivers and seas, killing wildlife, destroying eco-systems, and endangering life.
-Their shareholders have extracted profits and saddled their companies with debt, exposing at that is bad about extractive forms of capitalism.
+Their shareholders have extracted profits, have failed to invest adequately in their infrastructure, and saddled their companies with debt, exposing at that is bad about extractive forms of capitalism.
 The true nature and liabilities of these companies now to exposed, and as they declare insolvency, need to be taken back into public hands and with minimum cost to the tax-payer.
 Once this is done Purposeful Governance can then be applied so they provide a world-class service at world class cost, without polluting our environment.

-An effective, sustainable, readily available, and resilient electricity/energy supply is essential for enterprise to compete effectively in global markets.
-Clean, green, and competitive electricity generation (and distribution) are increasingly essential, yet in the UK the price of electricity is artificially/dysfunctionally pegged to the price of fossil fuels (gas) through marginal pricing.
-This is anti-competitive practice makes electricity artificially inflates prices and creates huge price volatility due to geo-political tensions (e.g. war), global market speculation, and corporate profiteering, when the price of power from wind and sun does not change and its price to use is low and continuing to decrease.
-This artificial peg must be be removed immmediately to free up cost effective clean electricity for value adding enterprises to sustainabily flourish in global markets.
-Excessive and extractive profiteering must also to be addressed and regulators, producers, distributors and retailers should collectively be incentivised/regulated to ensure adoption of Purposeful Governance and world-class management practices.
-Community ownership should also be encouraged.
+An effective, affordable, sustainable, secure, and resilient electricity/energy supply is essential for enterprise to compete effectively in global markets.
+Clean, green, and competitive electricity generation (and distribution) are essential, yet in the UK the price of electricity is artificially/dysfunctionally pegged to the price of fossil fuels (gas) through marginal pricing.
+This anti-competitive practice artificially inflates electricity prices and creates huge price volatility due to geo-political tensions (e.g. war), global market speculation, and corporate profiteering, when the price of harnessing power from wind and sun is both stable and low (and continues to decrease).
+This artificial peg should be immmediately removed so the market can provide the cost effective clean electricity value adding enterprises need to sustainably flourish in global markets.
+Excessive and extractive profiteering must also to be direrctly addressed by government and regulators, and producers, distributors, and retailers should collectively be incentivised/regulated to ensure adoption of Purposeful Governance and world-class management practices.
+Community ownership should also be encouraged and energy independence and security needs to be assured.

 National investment in digital infrastructure.